MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-preview/overview.md

 ---
-title: Overview of Azure PowerShell | Microsoft Docs
+title: Overview of Azure PowerShell
-description: An overview of Azure PowerShell with links to installation and configuration.
+description: An overview of the Azure PowerShell Az module, with information on how to install and get started.
 author: sptramer
 ms.author: sttramer
 manager: carmonm
 ms.devlang: powershell
 ms.topic: conceptual
 ms.manager: carmonm
-ms.date: 09/11/2018
+ms.date: 10/29/2018
 ---
 # Overview of Azure PowerShell